RabbitStewDio/Steropes.UI/docs/concepts.md

 * Key events
 * GamePad/Joystick events

+## Positional Input Events

 Mouse and touch events are delivered to whatever widget is most visible at the given coordinate.
 To select the correct widget for a given mouse or touch event, the Screen class examines the Widget's visibility and layout position.
+The algorithm assumes that a Widget's child elements are fully contained in the layout area of their parent.

-Widgets that are invisible cannot receive events.
+Widgets that are invisible cannot receive mouse or touch events.

 If a widget receives a mouse-down event and is capable of receiving the keyboard focus, then this widget will also automatically receive the keyboard focus during the processing of this event.

+If the current widget does not consume positional events, the events will be redelivered to the parent widget until the event has been consumed or the widget is the root element in the widget tree.

+## Focused Input Events

 Key and GamePad events are delivered to whatever widget has the keyboard focus.
 The focus can be changed via the Tab-Key or via